-The CCAC invites you to a two-part webinar series on updates from the CCAC Soot-Free Buses Project.
-Part 1 will focus on progress in Jakarta, Indonesia and Dar es Salaam, Tanzania (registration details are below).
-Part 2 will focus on progress in Bangalore, India and Johannesburg, South Africa, and will be held on April 9, 2020 (Thursday).
+Part 1 of the two-part webinar series on updates from the CCAC Soot-Free Buses Project focused on progress in Jakarta, Indonesia and Dar es Salaam, Tanzania (registration details are below).
+Part 2 focused on progress in Bangalore, India and Johannesburg, South Africa, and held on April 9, 2020 (Thursday).

 Topics and speakers for Part 1 of the series

 - E-bus integration in TransJakarta BRT (Indonesia) by Bert Fabian, Programme Officer, UNEP & Faela Sufa, Southeast Asia Director, Institute for Transportation and Development (ITDP)

 - Supporting city authorities to develop Soot-free bus strategies: Case of Dar es Salaam, Tanzania by Jane Akumu, Programme Officer, UNEP & Eng.
 Fanuel Kalugendo, System Planning and Design Manager of Dar Rapid Transit (DART)

 Chair: Denise San Valentin, CCAC Secretariat